NaviServer Programmable Web Server

 ns_conn port

-Return the port as specified in the host header field or the default value for this protocol.
-When NaviServer is used as a proxy server, it returns the port specified explicitly in the URL of the HTTP request or 0 (backwards portability).
+Returns the port specified in the host header or the protocol's default port.
+In proxy mode, it returns the port specified in the HTTP request URL, or 0 for backwards compatibility.

 ns_conn protocol

-Returns the protocol of the current connection.
-When NaviServer is used as a proxy server, it contains the URL in the HTTP request line.
+Returns the protocol used by the current connection.
+In (forward) proxy mode, this reflects the URL present in the request line.

 ns_conn query

-Returns the query parameters of the HTTP request (transmitted after question mark via URL).
+Returns the query parameters of the HTTP request (the portion after the ? and before the # in the URL).

 ns_conn partialtimes